hgsoft/hgsoft-website/website_anonymous_hide_prices/README.rst

 Hide prices, quantity select and "add to cart" button if user is not authenticated.

 Adds some Qweb views to replace sections on page which will be hidden if user ist not authenticated.

+Add button "Signin to buy" if user is not authenticated.